 The Department of Occupational Sciences and Technology (OS&T) welcomes students from other academic areas at UW-Milwaukee, as well as students transferring to UWM from other institutions.To apply to the UWM Graduate School for graduate studies in occupational therapy, you must first meet the admission requirements of the UWM Graduate School.

-In addition to UWM Graduate School requirements, those applying into the program must meet the departmental requirements found under the Admission heading on the UWM Graduate School website.
+In addition to UWM Graduate School requirements, those applying into the program must meet the departmental requirements found under the Admission heading in the UWM Academic Catalog.

 Out of 624 qualified applicants, 32 students were accepted into the MSOT Program in 2017.
 Students who accepted their placement included 6 males and 26 females.
 The student cohort of 2017 includes 21 Wisconsin residents and 11 out-of-state residents.

 |Prerequisite GPA Average||3.81||3.76||3.83|

 |GRE Verbal Average||154||151||152|